-My new online parenting class is about to go live!
+My new online parenting class is live!

 - how implementing good parenting skills can require us to do our own inner work